wp-plugins/restaurant-reservations/readme.txt

 = How to use =

 There is a short guide to using the plugin in the /docs/ folder.
 It can be accessed by following the Help link listed under the plugin on the Plugins page in your WordPress admin area.
 Not sure where that is?
-One of the [screenshots](http://wordpress.org/plugins/restaurant-reservations/screenshots/) for this plugin will show you where to find it.
+The last [screenshot](http://wordpress.org/plugins/restaurant-reservations/screenshots/) for this plugin will show you where to find it.

-= MailChimp addon beta =
+= Addons =
-A commercial addon for this plugin is in development that will allow you to subscribe new reservations to your MailChimp mailing list.
-The plugin is currently in a short beta period before release.
-I'm offering a free license to anyone who participates.
-[Learn more](http://themeofthecrop.com/2014/08/18/mailchimp-restaurant-reservations-ready-beta/).
+[MailChimp for Restaurant Reservations](http://themeofthecrop.com/plugin/mailchimp-restaurant-reservations/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Restaurant%20Reservations) - Subscribe emails from new restaurant reservations to your MailChimp mailing list.

 = Developers =